Lim98SE/BoxOpener/README.md

 To launch a game, just click its name.

-**NSFW Games are shown by default!** If you want to disable these from being picked with Random Game, click the button that says "Show NSFW."
+**NSFW Games are shown by default!** If you want to disable these from being picked with Random Game, click the button that says "NSFW: On"

 ## Editing